The Life Sciences Law Review (Chapter Russia)2 March 2022

 Medicines fall into two categories:

-- their function is achieved not by pharmacological, immunobiological, genetic or metabolic influence.
+- (c) their function is achieved not by pharmacological, immunobiological, genetic or metabolic influence (Article 38 of the Healthcare Law).

 The new Federal Law No. 180-FZ on biomedical cell products (adopted on 23 June 2016) has been in effect since 1 January 2017.
 This law regulates development, trials and other aspects of commercialisation of biomedical cell products for treating diseases, as well as citing various types of such products and the biological material necessary for the production of such products.